Systematic Assessment of Fuzzers using Mutation Analysis: Introduction

 \section{Introduction}

 Fuzzing is the key method to test the robustness of programs against malformed inputs.
-Since it reveals inputs that crash or hang programs, and as these failures often can be turned into actual exploits, fuzzing is also the prime method to discover security vulnerabilities.
+Since it reveals inputs that crash or hang programs, and as these failures can often be turned into actual exploits, fuzzing is also the prime method to discover security vulnerabilities.
 However, fuzzing is computationally expensive.
-Hence, researchers and practitioners need the means to determine which fuzzing tools and techniques are the most effective.
+Hence, researchers and practitioners must be able to determine which fuzzing tools and techniques are the most effective.
 In a recent survey, 63\% of fuzzing practitioners~\cite{boehme2021fuzzing} named \emph{measures for fuzzer comparison} as one of the top three challenges that need to be solved.

-Testing techniques, including fuzzers, are often assessed by \emph{code coverage} obtained~\cite{klees2018evaluating}.
-This is reasonable, because to find a bug at some location, the test must cover this very location in the first place.
+Testing techniques, including fuzzers, are often assessed by obtained \emph{code coverage}~\cite{klees2018evaluating}.
+Code coverage refers to the number of program elements that were exercised by the fuzzer (we treat code coverage in detail in \Cref{sec:background}).
+This is reasonable because in order to find a bug at some location, the test must cover this very location in the first place.
 But code coverage alone is not sufficient to actually find bugs.
-Coverage alone cannot evaluate the quality of sanitizers or fuzzers set up to produce inputs specifically crafted to induce bugs~\cite{wang2010taintscope, osterlund2020parmesan}.
+Coverage on its own cannot evaluate the quality of sanitizers (used as bug oracles in fuzzing) or fuzzers set up to produce inputs specifically crafted to induce bugs~\cite{wang2010taintscope, osterlund2020parmesan}.
 Furthermore, there is only a moderate association between bugs and coverage when using test generators: Previous research shows a correlation coefficient $R^2 = 0.72$ between Randoop generated test cases and mutation score~\cite{gopinath2014code}.
-Another alternative to evaluate fuzzers is to run them on a benchmark of programs with \emph{known faults,} and compare fuzzers by bugs found~\cite{klees2018evaluating,zhang2022fixreverter,hazimeh2020magma}.
+Another alternative to evaluate fuzzers is to run them on a benchmark of programs with \emph{known faults} and compare fuzzers by bugs found~\cite{klees2018evaluating,zhang2022fixreverter,hazimeh2020magma}.
 A general concern with such approaches is that the distribution of available faults may not be uniform or related to the actual possible fault distribution in the program~\cite{bohme2022reliability}.
-Furthermore, when the faults are known in advance, competition in the field may force fuzzing researchers to \emph{overfit} the fuzzer parameters or even the technique itself to find these faults~\cite{zeller2019when,zeller2019when2,bundt2021evaluating,boehme2021fuzzing} and saturate them.
-Indeed, if the experience in other fields is anything to go by, the existence of benchmarks can be an open call to abuse~\cite{chan1994effect}.
+Furthermore, when the faults are known in advance, we run the risk of fuzzer parameters or even the technique itself being fine-tuned to find these faults~\cite{zeller2019when,zeller2019when2,bundt2021evaluating,boehme2021fuzzing}.